 Posted in: Tax Planning

 We are not talking here about estate taxes.
 Estate tax is assessed on the total value of everything you own; real estate, stocks, bonds, retirement accounts, businesses, farms, land, and it even includes the death benefit values of any life insurance policies owned by you.
-With the recently changed estate tax rules, estate taxes will only impact singles with an estate of $11M or more, or marrieds (if they’ve completed proper planning) with an estate worth $22M or more.
+With current estate tax rules, estate taxes will only impact singles with an estate of $11M or more, or marrieds (if they’ve completed proper planning) with an estate worth $22M or more.
 Needless to say, estate taxes will not affect most of us.

 So, if we’re not talking about estate taxes, what are we talking about when we say ‘inheritance taxes?’
 We’re talking about various types of income taxes owed on inherited assets.
-The new tax law has nothing to do with how to navigate this separate issue.

-Regardless of the value of the decedent’s estate, you may still owe taxes on certain assets bequeathed to you.
+Regardless of the value of the decedent’s estate, you may still owe income taxes on certain assets bequeathed to you.
 Here’s a checklist of the most common assets that are passed on to beneficiaries and information on the relevant taxes:

 - Inherited IRAs: If you already have a Traditional IRA, 401(k) or other tax-deferred accounts like a 403(b) or SIMPLE plan, you know that the money inside these types of accounts has not been taxed yet.
 When you inherit these types of accounts and withdraw money, the amount withdrawn is considered income.
 Some people cash in these accounts and are surprised by the tax bill they get.
 Ouch.
 That’s not the kind of surprise you want to get.
 The good news is that there are ways to minimize the amount of taxes you pay.
 One way, if allowed by the plan, is to roll the decedent’s account over to an Inherited IRA account.
 With an Inherited IRA, you take required distributions based on your life expectancy.
 If you desire, you can take out more than this amount, but not less.
 You name your own beneficiaries with this option.
 With this approach, you only have to withdraw Required Minimum Distributions (RMDs) each year.
 Thus you may be able to stretch the income and taxes on the inheritance over the course of your life.
 If you need significantly more than the RMD amount, another way to reduce the tax impact is to structure it so you withdraw some of the funds at the end of one tax year and some at the beginning of the next.